New announcement. Learn more

 For a little magic: our glow worm kayak tour

-Okay, I’m biased, but this is the experience that has my heart.
+This experience will always have my heart.
 If you want to swap the city lights for a canopy of stars and glow worms, this is for you.
-We leave the hustle and busyness behind and paddle out onto the calm, dark waters of the lake, and head into secret coves that are completely inaccessible by land.
+We leave the town behind and paddle out onto the calm, dark waters of the lake, and head into secret coves that are completely inaccessible by land.

 The moment we get everyone to turn off their headlamps and just float in silence is magic - the only light comes from the thousands of glow worms on the cliffs around you, and they all reflect perfectly on the water.
 It’s a special chance to truly connect with the taiao (nature) and feel the wairua (spirit) of this place.

-A guide’s local tip: Don’t worry if you’ve never kayaked before (most of our guests are first timers!)
+Quick tip: Don’t worry if you’ve never kayaked before (most of our guests are first timers!)
 We’ll teach you everything you need to know to be safe and comfortable.
-The best nights are often those with less moonlight, as the stars and the glow worms seem to shine even brighter.

 For the adrenaline junkies: night riding in the forest